 Head of School, Co-Founder

-Jenny moved to Floyd five years ago with her family from Colorado Springs, Colorado.
-She lives on a farm in the Blue Ridge Mountains with her husband Andy and is the mother to two teenage children, Andrew and Lizzie.
 Jenny holds a Ph.D. in Sustainability Education from Prescott College and a master’s degree in Social Work from Colorado State University.
-She is a social entrepreneur and, for the past twenty years, has been committed to creating healthy culture by starting with an unwavering commitment to her own personal growth and transformation.
-As a result of her own journey with addiction and cancer, Jenny understands that a healthy relationship with the world around us begins with a strong connection to ourselves.
-In a culture that often fosters separation and disconnection, Jenny’s research, mentoring, and teaching invites people to deepen the relationship they have with themselves in order to be more resilient and of clearer and more compassionate service to the world around them.
-Jenny's work has taken many forms including non-profit management, trauma and hospice care, spiritual care and chaplaincy, clinical private practice, community building through the expressive arts, and education.
+For the past twenty years, she has been committed to creating healthy culture by starting with an unwavering commitment to her own personal growth and transformation.
+As a result of her own journey with addiction and cancer, Jenny understands that a healthy relationship with the world begins with a strong connection to ourselves.
+In a culture that often fosters separation and disconnection, Jenny’s research, mentoring, and teaching invites people to deepen the relationship they have with themselves in order to serve the world with greater clarity, compassion, creativity, and courage.
+Jenny's work has taken many forms including non-profit management, trauma and hospice care, spiritual care and chaplaincy, clinical private practice, community building through the expressive arts, and educational design.
 She is a co-founder of Springhouse and sees community-based education as a primary agent to transform culture.
 She is honored to work with the outstanding Springhouse team and is deeply committed to the Springhouse mission of reimagining the purpose and practice of education.

 Director of Learner Experience